 https://www.thejewelleryeditor.com

-Cartier was a watch chosen by the 'beloved' before it was chosen by the 'capable.'
+Cartier was the watch chosen by 'the beloved' before being the watch for the 'capable.'

 Rolex and Cartier can be called 'icon factories.'
-There are many watchmakers lined up in department stores and luxury shopping streets.
-Among them only a few have created multiple icons that even people who are not watch collectors can instantly recognize and say 'Oh I know what that watch looks like!'
+Among the many watchmakers lining department stores and luxury streets only a few have created icons that even those who are not collectors can instantly recognize and say 'Oh I know what that watch looks like!'

-When you think of 'Audemars Piguet' you instantly think of the `Royal Oak`
+When you think of 'Audemars Piguet' you intuitively think of the `Royal Oak`

 ©